1940s house plans met the post-war moment

-Many of these were small starter homes that were inexpensive, practical, and could be constructed quickly.
-To that end, there were lots of catalogs produced offering floorplans for sale, and many companies got into the prefabricated (“prefab”) home business to meet the increased demand.
+Many 1940s homes were small starter homes that were inexpensive, practical, and could be constructed quickly.
+To that end, there were lots of catalogs produced offering floor plans for sale, and many companies got into the prefabricated (“prefab”) home business to meet the increased demand.

 Here, see a collection of these little suburban 1940s houses — most of them under 1000 square feet.

 Horizontal frame siding, brick, and shiplap all contribute to the interesting appearance of this one-story Western-type home.